Full course website: http://calnat.ucanr.edu/Take_a_class/CNSDC/

 The mission of the Natural Reserve System is to contribute to the understanding and wise management of the Earth and its natural systems by supporting university-level teaching, research, and public service at protected natural areas throughout California.
 UCSD manages land at Dawson Los Monos Canyon Reserve, Elliott Chaparral Reserve, Kendall Frost Reserve, and Scripps Coastal Reserve.

-Upcoming Course - January 2020: Classes will be held at the Buena Vista Nature Center in Oceanside on Tuesdays starting on Jan.
-7, 2020 through March 10 from 5:30-8:30 pm.
+January 2022: Classes will be held at the Buena Vista Nature Center in Oceanside on Tuesdays starting on Jan.
+11, 2022 through March 15 from 5:30-8:30 pm.
 Please contact email@example.com if you'd like to get on the wait list.
 The course flyer can be found here.

 Click here to register for the course.
 A limited number of need-based scholarships are available.
 Students must purchase The California Naturalist Handbook (2013, UC Press).
 Four UC academic credits are available at the completion of the class for $85.
 Registration is limited to the first 25 applicants.